tonywu6/mdbookkit/docs/src/rustdoc-links/writing-links.md

 Compared to [reference links](#reference-links), [inline links](#inline-links) may pose a slight hazard when an item fails to resolve: a broken reference link will appear broken when rendered, while a broken inline link will appear as a clickable link, albeit with an invalid destination.
-Although in both cases, the preprocessor should still produce a diagnostic warning about the broken link.

-Compare the following links with typos:
+For example, compare the following links with typos:

 ```md
 - The [`threads`][std::threads] module contains Rust’s threading abstractions.